-The principal activity of the Company is the holding of investments.
+The principal activity of the Company, which is unchanged from last year, is the holding of investments.

 2 Summary of significant accounting policies

 The principal accounting policies applied in the preparation of these financial statements are set out below.
 These policies have been consistently applied to all years presented in these financial statements, unless otherwise stated.